sagerpascal/speech-prediction/docs/results.md

       <i> Figure 5: The Mel-Spectrograms of two men saying the sentence "She had your dark suit in greasy wash water all year" as similar as possible.</i>
 </p>

-The MSE between these two spectrograms is $$MSE=0.3917$$, which is a good result.
+The MSE between these two spectrograms is $$MSE=0.3917$$, which is not too bad.
+However, the result of this prediction sounds good acoustically and looks good visually as well.
+This is remarkable because the MSE is factors larger than when a model is used for prediction.
+Although the MSE is much smaller with model prediction, the result is visually and acoustically worse.

 However, with this result, there is also some luck involved.
 The whole procedure was repeated.
 Figure 6 shows two more Mel-Spectrograms, which match well optically.

 <p align="center">
       <img src="assets/results/speaker_comparison_female.png" alt="Mel-Spectrograms" width="70%" />